-You’re going to learn some ways that English speakers ask and tell the time.
+You’re about to learn different ways to tell the time and how to ask for the time in English.
 You might also like Numbers in English: The Ultimate Guide.

 You think you can tell the time in English.

 And you can, right?

 I mean, you learned all this stuff way back in Elementary.

 But then you ask someone what the time is in English.

 And you have no idea what he said.

 That’s because there are loads of different ways to tell the time (and ask for the time) in English.

 Not just the ones we learned back in Elementary.